Bandwidth/ap-docs/methods/conferences/postConferencesConferenceIdAudio.md

 {% common %}

-### Example: Stop an Audio File Playing in Conference
+### Example 4 of 4: Stop an Audio File Playing in Conference

 {% sample lang="bash" %}